NIVANorge/GeoServer-NIVA/README.md

 - aquamonitor.niva.no
 - test-aquamonitor.niva.no

 They are running the same version of Geoserver which has it's own adaptions.
-Partly within a fork at roarbra/geoserver, as plugin's from this repositoy, and also from geotools-niva.
+Partly within a fork at [roarbra/geoserver](https://github.com/roarbra/geoserver), as plugin's from this repository, and also from [GeoTools-NIVA](https://github.com/NIVANorge/GeoTools-NIVA).

 ## Java and Tomcat

-Geoserver is a Java servlet, and the preferred platform is Apache Tomcat.
+GeoServer is a Java servlet, and the preferred platform is Apache Tomcat.
 At the moment we're running:

 | Software      | Version       |